ibm-cloud-architecture/eda-tech-academy/docs/lab3/index.md

 ## Folder structure

-This folder is a reduced version of what the Red Hat's [Kubernetes Application Management](https://github.com/redhat-developer/kam) tool is creating normally.
-If you want to see a full fledge GitOps version of this demonstration see the [eda-rt-inventory-gitops repository](https://github.com/ibm-cloud-architecture/eda-rt-inventory-gitops).
+This `lab3-4 `folder is a reduced version of what the Red Hat's [Kubernetes Application Management](https://github.com/redhat-developer/kam) tool is creating normally.
+If you want to see a full fledge GitOps version for this demonstration see the [eda-rt-inventory-gitops repository](https://github.com/ibm-cloud-architecture/eda-rt-inventory-gitops).

 | Folder | Intent |
 | --- | --- |